manbobo2002/ansible-system-update/README.md

 * Ansible 2.0 or greater (install it via python-pip)
 * A server (or five) to run it against.
 Localhost [works](https://docs.ansible.com/ansible/2.4/ansible-playbook.html) too.

-Remember that you'll need to create the file `/etc/ansible/hosts` and add entries for the servers you want to run updates against.
+Remember that you'll need to modify entries for the servers you want to run updates against.
 Read more about the hosts file [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).

 Once you have added your hosts, update the `hosts:` entry in the `main.yml` with the name of your host, and then run `ansible-playbook main.yml`.
 If your host is running Ubuntu, Debian, CentOS, or openSUSE Leap, Ansible will begin updating your system!